 15 Most Influential Jazz Artists

 Art Tatum was a jazz pianist and virtuoso who was nearly blind.
 He is acknowledged by many to be one of the greatest pianists of all time, revolutionizing the role piano played in jazz.
 Tatum drew upon stride piano to build up a style uniquely his own, playing with swinging pulse and futuristic improvisational abilities.
 His approach to jazz music completely changed the way piano was played: He reharmonized melodies by altering the underlying chord structure, used innovative chord extensions, and dissonance to his benefit.
-All of these were characteristics of bebop music, happening some 10 years before the first bebop records were even made.
-He was noted also for having exquisite technique, to a point where he was able to play some of the most difficult passages at high velocity, and still present the illusion that he was hardly moving his hands.
+These were characteristics of bebop music, happening some 10 years before the first bebop records were even made.
+He was also noted for having exquisite technique, to a point where he was able to play some of the most difficult passages at high velocity and still present the illusion that he was hardly moving his hands.

 An acclaimed bass virtuoso, composer, bandleader, and occasional pianist, Charles Mingus was one of the most creative musicians in the jazz scene.
 He developed a completely unique style, embracing elements of gospel, hard bop, free jazz, and classical music.
 Mingus was called the “heir apparent to Duke Ellington” because of his fantastic writing for medium-sized ensembles.
-His compositions showcased the skill of each of his players, whom he made sure were not only talented, but characteristically unique like himself.
+His compositions showcased the skill of each of his players, whom he made sure were not only talented but characteristically unique like himself.
 Mingus was feared for his temper, both on and offstage.
 He once punched trombonist Jimmy Knepper in the face, breaking off a crowned tooth and essentially ruining Knepper’s embouchure.
-Mingus suffered from clinical depression and refused to compromise his musical integrity, which resulted in on-stage eruptions and often the threatening of other band mates.
-Despite this, Mingus is one of the most important figures in bebop, bass and jazz history.
+Mingus suffered from clinical depression and refused to compromise his musical integrity, which resulted in on-stage eruptions and often the threatening of other bandmates.
+Despite this, Mingus is one of the most important figures in bebop, bass, and jazz history.

 Notable Exclusions: J.J.
 Johnson, Wes Montgomery, Django Reinhardt, Ron Carter, Ella Fitzgerald, Paul Chambers, Elvin Jones, Herbie Hancock, Lester Young, Ray Brown, Gene Krupa, Frank Sinatra, Dave Brubeck, Freddie Hubbard, Earl Hines, Buddy Rich, Bill Evans, Red Garland, Clifford Brown, Dexter Gordon, Sonny Rollins, and Oscar Peterson.